eMetaboHUB/Forum-DiseasesChem/app/build_RDF_store/README.md

 - [FTP]
   - ftp: The ftp server address on which created data will be stored.
 A valid adress is not mandatory as data will not be automatically upload to the ftp server, but this will be used to provide metadata (*void:dataDump* triples) in corresponding void.ttl files.

-To get an API Key, you can need an NCBI account.
+To get an API Key, you can need a [NCBI account](https://www.ncbi.nlm.nih.gov/account/register/).

 run from workdir:
 ```python